-We can use the same idea with education.
-Below, first identify your 3 main values/objective/purpose with your school(s).
-Think of them as your nutritional building blocks for your school.
+We can use the same idea with healthcare.
+Below, first identify your 3 main values/ objective/purpose with your organization(s).
+Think of them as your nutritional building blocks for your organization.
 What are your proteins, fats, and carbs?
 You only get three.
 Write them in below.